5 Simple Rules For Kids To Train A Toddler

 It is not easy to create and introduce rules for your child.
 Some parents may avoid doing so as they feel that it’s uncomfortable or unpleasant.
-However, bear in mind that we need to protect, nurture and provide for our child so enforcing rules is one way to achieve this.
+However, bear in mind that we need to protect, nurture and provide for our children so enforcing rules is one way to achieve this.
 Introducing rules at a young age would also greatly impact parents positively as teaching your child to behave would certainly make your life easier!

 Most importantly, keep the rules simple and clear so that it’s easy for young kids to remember.
 When setting rules, parents should set a good role model for their children to follow in order to enforce them.

 5 Types of Rules for Kids

-These rules can be used at home, in the classroom, or outdoors.
-They are easy to read and understand.
-The graphics are great as a visual aid for young children.
+Here 5 types of rules that can be used at home, school, and in the classroom.
+These rules are easy to read and understand, making them accessible to young children.